Christopher Titmuss: Teachings

-His teachings emphasis liberation, emptiness of self/ego, dependent arising and the power of love.
-In his retreats, Titmuss makes the priority the depths of insight meditation and reflection.
+His teachings emphasise liberation, emptiness of self/ego, dependent arising and the power of love.
+In his retreats, Titmuss prioritises the depths of insight meditation and reflection.
 He gives emphasis to the expansive heart and inquiry into the end of suffering.
 He draws upon the wisdom of the Buddha offering an expansive approach to the teachings and practices.
 He supports the development of the Sangha (women/men of profound insight and wise action).

-Titmuss is known as a steadfast exponent of applying the Dharma to contemporary issues facing people, animals and the environment.
+Titmuss is known as a steadfast exponent of applying the Dhamma to contemporary issues facing people, animals and the environment.
 He speaks, writes and campaigns on social, political and global issues.
 He also advocates the development of spiritual values, community renewal and a green economy.
 He points to a middle way between secular/scientific Buddhism and religious Buddhism while naming the benefits and limits of both.

 Titmuss gives residential retreats, leads pilgrimages (yatras) and facilitates meetings.
 He provides a 12-month training in the Mindfulness Teacher Training Course.
 His mindfulness teacher training emphases personal and social change.

-He has helped establish numerous Dharma teachers and Mindfulness teachers worldwide since starting teaching in the mid-1970s.
-He encourages Dharma practitioners to be Agents of Change and Caregivers.
+He has helped establish numerous Dhamma teachers and Mindfulness teachers worldwide since starting teaching in the mid-1970s.
+He encourages Dhamma practitioners to be Agents of Change and Caregivers.
 Titmuss does not use the label ‘Buddhist’ for himself but expresses the deep benefits of his long-standing connection with the Buddhist tradition.